Admission for the January 2025 academic session is ongoing Apply Now!

 • Draw conclusions based on statistical assumptions, models, and results.

-• Draw inferences on statistical outcomes and real-world implications.
+• Make inferences on statistical outcomes and their real-world implications in decision-making processes.

 At the end of this course, students should be able to:

-• Master linear algebra concepts, including solving linear equations, change of basis, eigenvectors, eigenvalues, Caley-Hamilton theorem, symmetric matrices, positive definite matrices, and orthogonal diagonalization.
+• Master linear algebra concepts including solving linear equations, eigenvectors, eigenvalues, and more.

-• Confidently use similar matrices, linear transformations, singular value decomposition, and orthogonal projections.
+• Confidently use similar matrices, linear transformations, and orthogonal projections.

-• Apply orthonormal bases and the Gram-Schmidt process effectively, making them adept at handling various mathematical problems and real-world applications.
+• Apply orthonormal bases and the Gram-Schmidt process effectively in mathematical and real-world applications.

 At the end of this course, students should be able to: